anzusystems/common-admin/docs/editor/nodes/content-break/index.md

 # contentBreak

-todo: check if add validation to one item per doc

 ## Features
 - User can add this separator to separate multiple parts of document
+- Only one per document

+## Requirements
+- Only one per document

 ## Node schema